joseandersonramos/Codecademy/Learn Python 3/1-Hello World/Project 1 - Block Letter/README.md

-# Project 1 - BlockLetter
+# Project 1 - Block Letters

 Block Letters
 ASCII art is a graphic design technique that uses computers for presentation and consists of pictures pieced together from individual characters.